 What Is Maine Coon Head Butting?

-Cats will use their heads to bump or tap up against an object, human, or other cat.
-When head butting humans, they most commonly head butt foreheads or hands.
+Cats will use their heads to bump or tap up against an object, human, or another cat.
+When head-butting humans, the most commonly head butt foreheads or hands.

 After the initial bump or tap, the cat will rub their cheeks and chin over the object (or person) in question.

 If your cat is head butting a piece of furniture, they will often bump their head or cheek against the object first, and then continue to rub the rest of their body along the object as they walk by.